paulmwatson/gitbooktest/quick-start.md

 # Quick Start

+*ADDED ON GITHUB AND SYNCED BACK TO GITBOOK*

 {% hint style="info" %}
 **Good to know:** A quick start guide can be good to help folks get up and running with your API in a few steps.
 Some people prefer diving in with the basics rather than meticulously reading every page of documentation!
 {% endhint %}